ScaDLES: Scalable Deep Learning over Streaming data at the Edge: Introduction

 With the advent of big data and IoT, the number of smart devices has grown exponentially over the years.
 These devices capture data across a wide range of modalities, such as image/video in smartphones and surveillance camera feeds, audio and speech from smart speakers, text/language on phone/tablet keyboards etc. The data collected on the devices can either be moved to a centralized server in the cloud or persist locally.
 Local storage is practical when network bandwidth is limited and data privacy is a concern.

 Locally storing data presents its own challenges due to limited capacity on edge/fog devices.
 The problem is exacerbated on devices with high-inflow streaming data.
 The data lifetime is also influenced by device streaming rates as high-volume streams may require more frequent storage purge or handling via other means.
-Commercial solutions offer data storage in the cloud for finite time, but this violates data privacy, incurs high communication cost of data movement and the subscription-based cost to store that data.
-As a result, data residing on the edge ends up being flushed that could otherwise be used for training models.
-It is thus prudent to develop online training systems to leverage transient data with a limited lifespan.

-\emph{Distributed deep learning (DDL)} typically assumes centralized data, where each process/device samples training data in an IID fashion at every iteration.
+Commercial solutions offer data storage in the cloud for finite time, but this violates data privacy, incurs high communication cost of data movement and the subscription-based cost to store that data. \emph{Distributed deep learning (DDL)} typically assumes centralized data, where each process/device samples training data in an IID fashion at every iteration.
 However, this is not necessarily true for streaming data which can be skewed not just in volume, but can be unbalanced and have non-IID distribution as well.
 Another consequence of training on devices with varying flow-rates is that high-inflow devices may have to wait on low-inflow ones until they gather enough samples corresponding to the mini-batch set for training.
-Thus, devices with low-volumes of streaming data can essentially be perceived as \emph{stragglers} that slow down distributed training.
+Thus, devices with low-volumes of streaming data can be essentially perceived as \emph{stragglers} that slow down distributed training.

 In DDL, gradients computed locally are aggregated into a global update which is propagated back to the devices before proceeding to the next iteration.
 The size of the gradients communicated is of the same scale as the number of trainable parameters in the network, which can span over hundreds of millions or even billions for modern language and vision models.
 Using single-precision ($32$-bit) floats to represent gradients means that hundreds of megabytes or even gigabytes of data needs to be exchanged at every iteration.
 Thus, heterogeneity in data inflow among devices, unbalanced-ness in device-local data, finite memory/storage and limited bandwidth violate assumptions of conventional distributed training designed for HPC and cloud.